dakuglin/front-end-study-guide/README.md

 * var string = "abcdcba"
 * var str = string.split('') =  ['a', 'b', 'c', 'd', 'c', 'b', 'a']

+## Arrays
+Can nest arrays within arrays (nulit-dimensional array)

+Access array data with indexes -
+* Bracket notation that specifies a entry in the array

+Manipulate Array Data -
+* Easy way to append datat to the end of an array via .push()
+    * Takes one or more parameters and pushes them ont the end of an array
+* .pop() is used to pop a value off the end of an array, removes the last element and returns that element
+* .shift() removes the first element in an array
+* .unshift() works like .push but adds element at beginning of the array

+## Functions
+Function parameters are values that are input or passed into a function when it is called known as arguments

 ## TypeScript